 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when shares of the Fund are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example above, affect the Fund's performance.
-This rate excludes the value of portfolio securities received or delivered as a result of in-kind creations or redemptions of the Fund's shares.
-For the fiscal period May 8, 2020 (commencement of operations) through April 30, 2021, the Fund's portfolio turnover rate was 30% of the average value of its portfolio.
+For the fiscal year ended April 30, 2024, the Fund's portfolio turnover rate was 29% of the average value of its portfolio.